Best graphic design books: jump to...

 Exploring the omnipresent power of graphic design and illustration in today’s society, Graphics Alive 2 (the first book also being great) is not only beautifully designed in itself, but also packed full of highly inspirational T-shirt graphics, shoes, signs, wallpaper and other everyday objects and ephemera that top designers have lent their eye to.
 An intense, head-hurting experience.

-19. Palette No 4: Neon, New Fluorescent Graphics by Victionary
+28. Palette No 4: Neon, New Fluorescent Graphics

 What is the Joker's favourite question for Batman?
 Are there more deaths by human or by zombie in The Walking Dead?
 Those are just some of the questions answered in this book via an array of inspirational infographics.

-Even if you're not a comic book fan, the variety of infographic styles on offer will bring you tons of inspiration.
+Even if you're not a comic book fan, the variety of infographic styles on offer in Super Graphic: A Visual Guide to the Comic Book Universe by Tim Leong will bring you tons of inspiration.